 The concept is based on three drivers : being respectful of the environment, leveraging the amazing view and offering a unique experience all day long.
 Care for the environment led to the use of local materials, in particular bamboo, for the construction.
 Several meters high platforms offer private spaces with a 360° view around.
-The swimming pool allows to enjoy the place during the afternoon or at sunset.
+The swimming pool allows you to enjoy the place during the afternoon or at sunset.

 Amok Sunset main building hosts the bar and the restaurant

 Amok sunset bar and restaurant is organized around a large building built with bamboo and Alang-Alang facing a nice pool and the sunset.
 The technical parts (kitchen, toilets, etc.) are located at the rear of the building.